yetanalytics/datasim/README.md

 This endpoint is simply a health check for the API.
 It should return a 200-OK if the app is up and running.

-###### GET /api/v1/download-url

-This endpoint is a convenience for the frontend to retrieve web resources like xAPI Profiles and is unlikely to be useful to anything else.
-This takes a single GET parameter, url, which contains a url-encoded string of the destination IRI.

 ###### POST /api/v1/generate

 This endpoint takes a set of simulation inputs, returns a file with the output dataset and optionally pushes the data to an LRS.
 It accepts the inputs in the Content Type multipart/form-data of the following fields: